lfoswald/lfoswald.github.io/_pages/about.md

 I hold a PhD in political science (Dr. rer. pol.) from the Hertie School in Berlin.
 Previously, I graduated from the University of Oxford, UK, with a MSc degree in Social Data Science, and from the University of Kassel, Germany, with a BSc and MSc degree in Psychology.
 I worked as a teaching assistant for the MSc courses "Introduction to Data Science" of the MSc in Data Science for Public Policy and for the course "Statistical Modeling & Causal Inference" of the policy analysis track at the Hertie School.
 Before that, I worked as a research consultant at the Hertie School's Data Science Lab and at the Center for Environmental Systems Research (CESR) in Kassel.

 ## I am futher interested in
-* Public opinion, political polarization, conspiracy myths and online extremism.
+* Public opinion, political trust and political polarization.
+* Methodological questions of measurement and causal inference.
-* The public perception of climate change, the psychology of sustainable behavior and science communication.
+* The public perception of climate change, environmental behavior and science communication.
-* Human-technology interaction, especially risk perception and technology acceptance in the face of crises (e.g. climate engineering and Covid contact tracing).
+* Platform design interventions, content moderation and platform regulation.

 ## Most recent work